uPVC Sliding Sash Windows Installation Guide - Quickslide Windows & Doors

 2.6

-Once all the old wooden box has been removed, clean off any old cement or sealant that was around the old windows.
+Once all the old wooden boxes have been removed, clean off any old cement or sealant that was around the old windows.

 Step 3- Installation